SB214 Alabama 2010 Session

 - Moral turpitude defined, convicted felons involving moral turpitude, automatic restoration of voting rights upon discharge from correctional institution, legislative oversight committee established, duties to Secretary of State, retroactive effect, Restoration of Voting Rights Act, Sec.
 17-3-30.1 added; Secs.
 17-3-31, 17-4-6, 17-4-60, 17-11-3, 17-11-7 am'd.; Sec.
 15-22-36.1 repealed

-This bill would also establish a temporary legislative oversight committee and a task force to monitor the restoration of voting rights.
+- Establishes a temporary joint legislative oversight committee (three years) and a task force of community leaders to monitor restoration of voting rights, with reporting due by the seventh legislative day of each regular session.

 - Subjects